St. Carlo Acutis

 Anulinus ordered for Crispina’s hair to be chopped off her head and subjected her to public humiliation.
 Still, Crispina refused to worship the false gods and she was condemned to die by beheading, at which she exclaimed, “Praise to God, who has looked down and delivered me out of your hands!”

 She was killed on December 5, 304, a generation before the great saint, Augustine, lived and taught the faith.
 St. Augustine was also from North Africa, and he spoke about Crispina often as a saint worthy of emulation.
 Augustine praised her as a saint worthy as much veneration as the great virgin martyrs Agnes and Thecla.
-Augustine is pictured to the left as he appears in a stained glass window in Dillon Hall.
+Augustine is pictured in today’s biography as he appears in a stained glass window in Dillon Hall.

 St. Crispina, wife, mother, and martyr whose great faith inspired St. Augustine—pray for us!